 Furthermore, format improvements, such as shifting data on environmental management online, allows this edition to spotlight initiatives relating to the aforementioned characteristics, effectively highlighting more of the company's "differences."

 Moving forward, by depicting the link between value creation through the "Seven Spears" strategy to the resolution of social challenges such as informatization, and population aging, I hope that you will be better able to devise ways to more strongly share the beliefs of the company contained in the new slogan.

 Mr. Keisuke Takegahara

 After graduation from Hitotsubashi University Faculty of Law, Mr. Takegahara joined the Japan Development Bank (now the Development Bank of Japan, Inc.) He assumed his present post following stints in the bank's Research Department, Policy Planning Department, its Representative Office in Frankfurt, and as general manager of Environmental Initiatives & Corporate Social Responsibility-Support Department.
-Mr. Takegahara is also a member of several councils, including the Japanese Ministry of the Environment's Environment Industry Market Size Research Committee and the Environment Growth Engine Study Council, along with the Cabinet Office's Future City Promotion Board and the Future City Assessment and Research Committee.
+Mr. Takegahara is also a member of several groups, including the Japanese Ministry of the Environment's "Working Group on Incorporating Issues Regarding Sustainability into Investment," "Environment Growth Engine Study Council," the Cabinet Office's "Working Group for Eco-Model City Project," and NEDO's Technical Committee.

 On Receiving a Third-party Opinion

 Mr. Takegahara has again provided us with valuable feed back on the Group's CSR promotion.

 This fiscal year's CSR report, our first as the MinebeaMitsumi Group, contains two Special Features and two Hot Topics sections.
 We are very pleased to receive high appraisal for the way in which these sections represent the CSR of the MinebeaMitsumi Group.